music-encoding/guidelines/_guidelines-v4/06-neumes/04-neumesexamples.md

 <custos pname="a" oct= "4"/>

-Nota bene: in Custos Example 4 we can read the exact pitch because the lozenged punctum signals the lower note of the semitone E-F. Thus, this piece is in 4th mode.
+Nota bene: in Ex.
+5 we can read the exact pitch because the lozenged punctum signals the lower note of the semitone E-F. Thus, this piece is in 4th mode.

 {% include link elem="mdiv" %}: to indicate pause between neumes
 {% include figure img="modules/neumes/division.png" %}